nicholsons/comp0035-2024-tutorials/activities/comp0035-tutorial1.md

 coursework.

 Repositories that are created this way are stored in an organisation called **ucl-comp0035**, not in your personal GitHub account.
-They are created as 'private' which in this case means only you and the course tutor and PGTAs can see your code.
+They are created as **private** which in this case means only you and the course tutor and PGTAs can see your code.

 ### Instructions